ChaoticHackingNetwork/hArch/README.md

 If you wish to communicate with me on any updates or bugs!
 Find me on Discord: Username: Chaotic_Guru or email me @ bughunt3r88@outlook.com

-Updates 10/27/2020:
+Updates 11/2/2020:

 ~~Fix BIOS/UEFI bug~~

-UEFI grub-install is taking longer than usual, working on solution
+UEFI grub-install is taking longer than usual, working on solution - WIP

-Working on a single script to avoid multiple user inputs!
+Working on a single script to avoid multiple user inputs! - WIP

 _____________________________________________________________________________________________________________________________________________________________________________